 Take careful note of the end of the chassis tubing near where the drivers' left foot would someday be...you are seeing the opening of one of the TT (titanium tubular) chassis ends (threaded nut) where engine oil will eventually flow back from the nose-mounted oil cooler to the rear-mounted engine.

-Enrico, pictured here, was exclusively tasked with the assembly of all chassis electricals on the T-33 series.
+Enrico, pictured here, was exclusively tasked with the assembly of all chassis electricals on the T-33 eight cylinder and twelve cylinder series cars.

-The above two photographs inserted here for instructional purposes were captured by our Contributing Editor and Data / Image Historian Claudy Schmitz in 2019 of this chassis...reputed to be the first titanium tubulare three litre chassis constructed by Autodelta late in 1971.
+The above two photographs inserted above for instructional purposes were captured by Claudy Schmitz in 2019 of this chassis...reputed to be the first titanium tubulare three litre chassis constructed by Autodelta late in 1971.

 Mr. Bordoni, the Autodelta model maker is working on the T33/3 chassis aerodynamics being prepared for the 1972 LeMans 24 Hours of Endurance race.
 He will be affixing perhaps fifty tiny white strings to the skin of his model and observing the model in his wind tunnel.... out of view in these photographs.